 I know don't really want a story of victimhood.
 I don't want to be in my fifties telling about how I never had the house I wanted or the job I wanted because of the military.
 I don't want to tell a story of exactly how many days I spent alone.
 I ain't looking to go all Anne Rivers Siddons around here.

 Instead, I guess I want to be like Kelsey.
-I want to tell my military life as a story about overcoming obstacles and leaning in to the unexpected joys.
+I want to tell my military life as a story about overcoming obstacles and leaning in to unexpected joys.
 I want to organize myself around being an Overcomer and the big-hearted heroine in a story of True Love and Adventure.
 I want to go all Carla Kelly on the whole thing.

 Our military lives really are a lot like our travels.
 These are tales we are going to tell.
 These are stories we are writing as we live them.

 And even though the unpredictable, uncontrollable, and unwanted do happen in military life, those things are not the end of the story.
-We have to start seeing that those thing are what make a story worth telling.
+We have to start seeing that those things are what make a story worth telling.